PandaWood/Simple-MAPI.NET/README.md

 ## What does it do?

-Basically allows you to setup email messages using the default email client on the user's (Windows-based) machine.
+Simple MAPI.NET allows you to setup email messages using the default email client on the user's (Windows-based) machine.

 Set a subject, body and attachments and simple (M)API invokes the default email client (eg Outlook/Windows Mail) with the message, ready to send.

-## History

-I was using this source code within the [ExceptionReporter.NET](https://github.com/PandaWood/ExceptionReporter.NET) project.

-It had been copied, with internal attribution, from the article on [Simple-MAPI-NET](https://www.codeproject.com/Articles/2048/Simple-MAPI-NET) from the Code Project site.
-But I noticed that no one else had committed this code a to a repository, so me to the rescue.
-And I wanted my ExceptionReport.NET library to use a dependency rather than horde all this unrelated code.

 ### Should I use
 Simple MAPI is an old technology and it's basically deprecated - Microsoft warns that the [use of Simple MAPI is discouraged and that it may be unavailable in later versions of Windows](https://msdn.microsoft.com/en-us/library/windows/desktop/dd296734(v=vs.85).aspx)